-Also in connection with the license agreement with NeuPharma, we entered into a Sponsored Research Agreement with NeuPharma for certain research and development activities.
+In connection with our license agreement with NeuPharma, we entered into a Sponsored Research Agreement with NeuPharma for certain research and development activities.
 Effective January 11, 2016, TGTX agreed to assume all costs associated with this Sponsored Research Agreement and paid us for all amounts we paid NeuPharma previously.
-For the years ended December 31, 2017 and 2016, we recognized approximately \$0.6 million and \$1.0 million, in revenue in connection with the Sponsored Research Agreement in the Statements of Operations.
-There was no related revenue recognized during 2015.
+For the years ended December 31, 2019 and 2018, we recognized approximately \$0 and \$35,000, in revenue in connection with the sponsored research agreement in the Statements of Operations.